rishabh1990/Getting-and-Cleaning-Data-Project/README.md

 ###Finally we will create the file tidy_data.txt using write.table() command.

-###The description of all the variables can be found in codeBook.cmd
+###The description of all the variables can be found in CodeBook.cmd